Tourism in Yemen

-Traditionally, Yemen has been a tourism centre for centuries as it is at the middle of the trade routes of the Middle East and the Horn of Africa.
-Tourism played a fundamental role of the region in global trade and has remained so until the 20th century.
+Traditionally, Yemen has been a tourism centre for centuries as it is in the middle of the trade routes of the Middle East and the Horn of Africa.
+Tourism played a fundamental role in the region in global trade and has remained so until the 20th century.
 Afterwards, there has been a sharp decline in tourism since the 2011 Yemen Crisis.
 The rise of extremism caused fear in prospective foreign tourists to Yemen.
 Yemen has four World Heritage Sites, some of the sites have been attacked including historic old city of Sana'a.
 In 2015 UNESCO declared its plan to protect the world heritage sites of Yemen.